 He could play the heroic Bran the Builder – a Stark ancestor, or Lann the Clever – the founder of the Lannister House.
 The Grey King who founded the Iron islands may be another possibility.
 At the time the story is set, the Tyrells, Baratheons and the Greyjoys weren’t around and the Targaryeans were still in Essos.
-There are rumours the action could be set in Essos, based on the information from a diverse casting call that HBO released recently.
+There are rumours the action could be set in Essos, based on the information from a diverse casting call that HBO released in October 2018.

 What about the plot?

-We know very little as yet, beyond HBO’s general description of the show.
+We know very little beyond HBO’s general description of the show.
 They said that the programme will tell of “the world’s descent from the Age of Heroes into its darkest hour.
 And only one thing is for sure: from the horrifying secrets of Westeros’ history to the true origin of the white walkers, the mysteries of the East to the Starks of legend…it’s not the story we think we know.”

-The Age of Heroes takes places 10,000 years before the events we see in Game of Thrones.
+The Age of Heroes takes place 10,000 years before the events we see in Game of Thrones.
 We can get some hints about what the time might be like from the companion book to The World of Ice and Fire: “The Age of Heroes lasted for thousands of years, in which kingdoms rose and fell, noble houses were founded and withered away, and great deeds were accomplished.
 Yet what we truly know of those ancient days is hardly more than what we know of the Dawn Age.
 The tales we have now are the work of septons and maesters writing thousands of years after the fact.”

 Fans have picked up on the fact that in the episode ‘Lord Snow’, Old Nan tells Bran a story when he is recovering from his fall.
 That story is known as ‘The Long Night’ which ties in with the likely title of the first prequel; this also takes place mid-way through the Age of Heroes.